kaltura/DeveloperPortalDocs/documentation/schedulingAPI.md

 ## Configuring Resources on Kaltura

-Our CSV format supports mixed order, and not all fields are required, the fields are defined by the user using asterisk at the beginning of the line.
+Our CSV format supports mixed order, and not all fields are required; the fields are defined by the user using an asterisk at the beginning of the line.
 For example:
 *action,name,type,systemName,description,tags,parentType,parentSystemName
 1,my resource name,camera,my-camera1,my example camera,"tag1,tag2",location,my-parent1